sah4ez/gosvm/README.md

 - processor - simple service which process input events and persist to MongoDB
 - schdeudler - to execute deferred events

-And we can simple describe all structure in `svm.tolm` and version manage or update it for all services.
+And we can simple describe all structure in `svm.toml` and version manage or update it for all services.
 Examlpe:

 ```toml
 Title = "exmaple-project"